Queer studies: South Africa

 On the African continent, South Africa has been setting the trend of developing queer studies.
 This is partly due to the country's constitutional framework, which explicitly protects against discrimination on the basis of sexual orientation.
 One of the leading South African queer studies scholars Zethu Matebeni, who is an activist, writer, documentary film maker, and academic, working as Professor and South Africa Research Chair in Sexualities, Genders and Queer Studies at the University of Fort Hare.
 She curated the volume Reclaiming Afrikan: Queer Perspectives on Sexual and Gender Identities (2014) and co-edited the book Queer in Africa: LGBTQI Identities, Citizenship, and Activism (2018).

-Future of Queer Studies
+Present-day issues in the US

-Many contemporary scholars are theorizing how Queer Studies can address the issue prevalent in academia where the lived experience and issues of white U.S. subjects are centered while the experiences of other identities, specifically non-white, trans and transnational, are marginalized.
-The collection of essays in Charting the future of queer studies in communication and critical/cultural studies: new directions and pathways (2021) considers how imperative it is to "take a transnational and decolonizing turn to move away from solely white and US-centric ways of conceptualizing queer lives and experiences."
+The US Supreme Court has made gay marriage legal, but, as a result, the discourse has shifted from the issue of legalizing gay marriage to attacking queer studies and prohibiting certain conversations around the queer community.
+Attempts are now being made in school settings to prohibit teachers from encouraging same-sex relationships and sex before marriage, therefore leaving same-sex relationships outside the definition of marriage.
+This also results in a regulation on the education of safe sex, HIV, and AIDS.

-Writings like this are examples of Queer (post)colonial studies as an emerging lens through which to consider how the production of academic knowledge is influenced by domination, oppression, and history of imperialism and colonialism in order to contribute to the field in ways that "refuse Western heteronormative structures".
+In recent years, homophobic curriculum laws have continued to be present in schools across the US.
+In 2017, studies showed that 20 states had implemented anti-gay laws affecting school curriculums.
+These included laws that made it mandatory for teachers to educate from an anti-gay standpoint and ones that gave teachers the freedom to choose between using these homophobic curriculums or not including sex education in their curriculum at all.
+Many states also have curriculum laws that require teachers to educate their students from the viewpoint that abstinence before marriage is the sole option for safe prevention against pregnancy or sexually transmitted diseases.
+With an emphasis on abstinence before marriage, this often excludes same-sex couples due to their absence from the definition of marriage in their state.